stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 ## Behind the Scenes: Finding Columns and their Types via String Literals

-What we saw so far, was very basic Idris programming: We just used a bunch of data constructors or utilities thereof to define Idris values representing SQL statements and commands.
+What we saw so far was very basic Idris programming: We just used a bunch of data constructors or utilities thereof to define Idris values representing SQL statements and commands.
 I'll still have to show, how to use these to actually run the commands they represent